 The soundtrack of the day was Radioactivity by Kraftwerk, as we rolled into Chernobyl this morning.
 I felt a slight chill at the sight of the empty streets of Pripyat in northern Ukraine.
 The silence.
 The abandoned Ferris wheel.
 The grass where children will never play again.
 Soviet rural life locked in time.

 Reactor 4 is ever present and ominous like Mount Doom.
 On April 26 in 1986, it exploded during a systems test and released radioactive particles into the atmosphere which spread over USSR, northern Europe and Scandinavia.
-I vividly remember the incident even though I was quite young at the time.
 Now I have been standing a hundred meters away from the beast.

 Reactor 4 in Chernobyl At Reactor 4 in Chernobyl.